Galactica-corp/galactica-monorepo/packages/cross-chain-replication-contracts/Cross-Chain State Replication for Certificate Registry.md

 // Handles incoming messages from the Hyperlane Mailbox.
 // This function authenticates the message source and triggers the state update on the replica.
+// The message contains oldestValidMerkleRoot instead of index for robustness against dropped messages.
 function handle(uint32 \_origin, bytes32 \_sender, bytes calldata \_messageBody) external onlyMailbox;

 ## **5\.
 Implementation Details**